 • 2019: .356/.462/.797, 16 HR, 2.4 WAR

-He’s on pace for 60 domestic runs and additionally has seven steals, so he ought to swipe 30 baggage if he keeps strolling.
-Yes, he’s probably to slow down at some point, but consider that over his beyond 151 games, he has hit .337/.422/.671 with forty-nine home runs.
-The idea of him hitting 50 isn’t absurd based totally on what we’ve visible because of the remaining year’s All-Star ruin.
+He’s on pace for 60 domestic runs and has seven steals, so he should swipe 30 baggage if he keeps strolling.
+Yes, he’s probably to slow down at some point, but consider that over his past 151 games, he has hit .337/.422/.671 with forty-nine home runs.
+The idea of him hitting 50 isn’t absurd based totally on what we’ve seen because of last year’s All-Star ruin.

-Then there may be Bellinger, the first-class participant in the game thus far this yr, hitting .394 with 14 home runs, flashing the leather in the outfield, reducing his strikeouts, and smashing baseballs all around the region.
-Considering that he hit 39 domestic runs as a rookie in 2017, the idea of him hitting 50 home runs isn’t always absurd both.
+Then there may be Bellinger, the first-class participant in the game thus far this year, hitting .394 with 14 home runs, flashing the leather in the outfield, reducing his strikeouts, and smashing baseballs all around the region.
+Considering that he hit 39 domestic runs as a rookie in 2017, the idea of him hitting 50 home runs isn’t always absurd.

-Also, it’s really worth noting that Yelich and Bellinger play at the teams that met in the remaining yr’s National League Championship Series.
-Mike Trout, the AL’s resident movie star, hasn’t sniffed the postseason in recent years and would not appear possible to in 2019.
+Also, it’s worth noting that Yelich and Bellinger play for the teams that met in the remaining year’s National League Championship Series.
+Mike Trout, the AL’s resident movie star, hasn’t sniffed the postseason in recent years and would not appear to in 2019.

 The NL is loaded with younger up-and-coming stars

-I’m no longer pronouncing all of the brilliant new toys are National Leaguers; however, remember this list of rookies and 2nd-yr gamers:
+I’m no longer pronouncing all of the brilliant new toys as National Leaguers; however, remember this list of rookies and 2nd-yr gamers:

 • Ronald Acuña Jr., 21: The best player in the sporting potential.